juanjoDiaz/serverless-plugin-warmup/README.md

 * Desire to avoid cold lambdas after a deployment

 #### Runtime Configuration
-Concurrency can be modified post-deployment at runtime by use of Lambda environment variables.
+Concurrency can be modified post-deployment at runtime by using Lambda environment variables.
 Two configuration options exist:
-* Globally set the concurrency of all lambdas on a stack (overriding any deployment config function or global values):
+* Globally set the concurrency of all lambdas on the stack (overriding the deployment configuration):
-  Set the environment variable `GLOBAL_WARMUP_CONCURRENCY`
+  Set the environment variable `WARMUP_CONCURRENCY`
 * Individually set the concurrency per lambda
-  Set the environment variable `WARMUP_CONCURRENCY_YOUR_FUNCTION_NAME`. `-` is replaced with `_`.
-Must be all uppercase.
+  Set the environment variable WARMUP_CONCURRENCY_YOUR_FUNCTION_NAME.
+Must be all uppercase and hyphens (-) are replaced with underscores (_)

 #### Legacy options